folio-org/okapi/doc/security.md

      * X-Okapi-Permissions-Desired: []
      * X-Okapi-Module-Permissions: {}

-2.13) The auth module receives the request
+2.13) The auth module receives the request:
- * It checks that we have a X-Okapi-Token header
+ * It checks that we have an X-Okapi-Token header.
- * Verifies the signature of the token
+ * Verifies the signature of the token.
- * Extracts the tenant and userid from it
+ * Extracts the tenantId and userId from it.
  * Verifies that the tenantId matches the one in X-Okapi-Tenant header, as before.
  * It sees that we require and desire some permissions.
-Now we do have joe's permissions in the cache, so it uses that list
+Now we do have joe's permissions in the cache, so it uses that list.
  * It sees that the JWT has special modulePermissions in it.
 It adds the "db.motd.read" to the permission list.
- * It sees that we have a X-Okapi-Permissions-Required header with "db.motd.read" in it.
-Checks the permission list, and finds that the permission is there
+ * It sees that we have an X-Okapi-Permissions-Required header with "db.motd.read" in it.
+Checks the permission list, and finds that the permission is there.
- * Does not see any desired permissions
+ * Does not see any desired permissions.
- * Does not see any module permissions for the db module
+ * Does not see any module permissions for the db module.
  * Since the JWT had special module permissions in it, the auth module needs to create a new JWT without them, for further calls from different modules.
 It takes the modulePermissions out of the JWT, and signs that.
 The result is the same as the original JWT, "xxxxx".
-It returns that in the X-Okapi-Module-Tokens as a token for the special module "_"
+It returns that in the X-Okapi-Module-Tokens as a token for the special module "_".
- * Returns an OK response to Okapi with headers
+ * Returns an OK response to Okapi with headers:
      * X-Okapi-Permissions: []
      * X-Okapi-Module-Tokens: { "_" : "xxxxx" }

-2.14) Okapi receives the OK response from auth.
+2.14) Okapi receives the OK response from auth:
  * Sees that there is a special module token for "_".
-Copies that token over to all modules it intends to call, overwriting the token that had motd's special permissions.
-That way, those permissions do not leak to other modules.
+Copies that token over to all modules that it intends to call, overwriting the token that had motd's special permissions.
+In that way, those permissions do not leak to other modules.
- * Sees that there are no module tokens
+ * Sees that there are no module tokens.
- * Sees that the next module is the db.
+ * Sees that the next module is the db module.
- * Sends a request to the db module with
+ * Sends a request to the db module with:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx
      * X-Okapi-Module-Permissions: {}

-2.15) The db module receives the request.
+2.15) The db module receives the request:
- * It looks up the motd for staff
+ * It looks up the motd for staff.
- * Returns it in a OK response
+ * Returns it in a OK response.

-2.16) Okapi receives the OK response
+2.16) Okapi receives the OK response:
- * As there are no more modules in the list, it returns the OK response
+ * As there are no more modules in the list, it returns the OK response.

-2.17) The motd module receives the OK response from the db
+2.17) The motd module receives the OK response from the db module:
- * It builds its own OK response, with the message it got from the DB
+ * It builds its own OK response, with the message it got from the DB.
- * Returns that to Okapi
+ * Returns that to Okapi.

-2.18) Okapi receives the OK response
+2.18) Okapi receives the OK response:
  * Since the motd module was the last one in the list, it returns the response to its caller.

 2.19) The UI displays the message of the day.

 ### Login

-To be written
+To be written.

 #### Comments, Questions, and Problems

 * How are the API keys managed?
 The various authentication modules need to have access to those, but nobody else should get anywhere near.